vmware-archive/kafka-service-broker/README.md

 The tile will be available on [pivnet](https://network.pivotal.io/) in the near future (Fall, 2016).
 In the meanwhile, if you are interested in using the broker you can build and deploy it manually following the directions below.

 ##Prerequisites

+This is a service broker implementation and requires a zookeeper and a kafka instance.
+This is a pre-cursor to a bosh-release and currently has been tested with a single kafka node and a single zookeeper node.
 The broker is based on the [simple-service-broker](https://github.com/cf-platform-eng/simple-service-broker).
 Follow the instruction in the [README](https://github.com/cf-platform-eng/simple-service-broker/blob/master/simple-broker/README.md) of that project to check-out, mvn build and install the library.

 ##The Modules